Swarbs1991/Swarbs1991/README.md

-- 👋 Hi, I’m @Swarbs1991
+- 👋 Hi, I’m Joe Swarbrick - I'm currently a Junior Web Developer at Black with Darwen Borough Council.
 - 👀 I’m interested in ...
-Gaming, Coding, Cricket and the occaissonal bit of exercise
+Gaming, Coding, Cricket and the occaissonal bit of exercise.
 - 🌱 I’m currently learning ...
-To use git for version control whilst building a new portfolio site
+To use git for collaboration; trying to encorporate it into more day-to-day uses in my current job as well as
 - 💞️ I’m looking to collaborate on ...
-Ideas for UI and UX
+Pretty much anything!
+My main focuses for leaning and personal development are Azure, IAC tools like Docker and also looking for a chance to do more with .net framework, leanr C## perhaps...
 - 📫 How to reach me ... git@swarbs.co.uk

 <!---